top of page

 Handicap Information

-Basics: After every round of golf, whether 9 holes or 18 holes, enter your score into the GHIN system.
-Most of us use the GHIN app on our phones to do this.
-GHIN will compute your Handicap Index on a daily basis.
 Your Handicap Index (H.I.) is a number used to represent your demonstrated ability, which is always expressed as a number taken to one decimal place (e.g. 10.4).

-Your Course Handicap is computed from your Handicap Index and is a function of the difficulty of the course and set of tees that you are playing.
-This number is used to calculate how many strokes you would potentially need in order to adjust your score back to par.
 The course handicap allows golfers of all skill levels to compete on an even playing field.
 It is easiest to use the GHIN app on your smart phone to determine your course handicap before you play a round (your H.I. is updated the day after every round that you play, so your course handicap may change frequently).

 Your course handicap varies from course to course and from one set of tees to another.
 For example, if you have an 17.3 Handicap Index, then your course handicap at Audubon would be a 18 from the White tees, 16 from the White/Gold combo tees, 14 from the Gold tees, and 7 from the Red tees.